 Conversion is the civil law equivalent of theft.
 A conversion occurs when the defendant "exercises dominion and control" over the plaintiff's property without the plaintiff's permission.
 Conversion occurs regardless of whether the defendant returned the property to the plaintiff, although damages will depend on how long the plaintiff was deprived of the property and whether the property was lost or destroyed.

-Fraud is a very broad term that is used to describe a variety of cons, misrepresentations, misstatements, scams, etc. "Deceit" is a more specific type of fraud generally used to describe a defendant's intentional act of making a harmful misrepresentation to the plaintiff.
+Fraud is a very broad term that is used to describe a variety of cons, misrepresentations, misstatements, and scams.
+"Deceit" is a more specific type of fraud generally used to describe a defendant's intentional act of making a harmful misrepresentation to the plaintiff.

 A trespass occurs when the defendant intentionally enters the plaintiff's land or interferes with the plaintiff's ownership of property.
-Trespass is an older category of case law and in many states has been replaced by categories like conversion.
-To be liable, the defendant does not need to know that he or she will enter, or cause an object to enter, the plaintiff's land or property—the plaintiff only needs to prove that the defendant intentionally committed the act that led to the entry.
+To be liable, the defendant does not always need to have the intent to enter, or cause an object to enter, the plaintiff's land or property—the plaintiff usually only needs to prove that the defendant intentionally committed the act that led to the entry.

-A defendant can be liable for defamation when she or he makes a false statement of fact (as opposed to opinion) about the plaintiff, to one or more people, and that causes harm or damage the plaintiff (or to the plaintiff's reputation).
+A defendant can be liable for defamation by making a false statement of fact (as opposed to opinion) about the plaintiff, to one or more people, and that causes harm or damage the plaintiff (or to the plaintiff's reputation).
 Learn more about defamation of character.

 Some states recognize a "catch-all" intentional tort when the facts of the case do not fit any of the other intentional tort categories discussed above.
 Although the exact requirements vary from state to state, the plaintiff must typically prove that the defendant harmed the plaintiff and that he or she acted intentionally in doing so.
 Some states require that the defendant not merely intend to commit the act that led to the harm, but that the defendant intended to harm the plaintiff.